adeeconometrics/Logic/Statistics/distributions/aboutme.md

 - comments
 - replace " ** " to pow(x,y)
 - replace `np.log(x)` to `math.log(x,y)`
+- add title of printing summary:
+    - title of the distribution
+    - list of parameters used

 # List of supported distributions
 ---
 ## Discrete